Mie-tronics supermodes and symmetry breaking in nonlocal metasurfaces: Fundamentals of Mie-tronics

-The anti-bonding and bonding characters of these modes are evident from their near- and far-field profiles.
-Figures~\ref{F3}(b,c) show the $A_1$ (anti-bonding) supermodes, while Figs.~\ref{F3}(e,f) show the $B_1$ (bonding) mode.
-The in-plane electric-field ($E_z$) distributions reveal that $A_1$ exhibits nodes between adjacent spheres, whereas $B_1$ displays pronounced hotspots within the interparticle gaps.
-These hotspots signify stronger in-plane coupling and larger Purcell enhancement for the bonding mode.
-Such enhanced local fields enable efficient interaction with emitters or detectors oriented along the $z$ direction, suggesting on-chip architectures where Mie-tronics modes act as optical communication channels linking integrated transmitters and receivers—forming scalable photonic networks capable of emulating quantum many-body interactions.
-The topological properties of Mie modes, in this context, could underpin future classical and nonclassical simulators and light sources~\cite{Nielsen2010quantum,Berloff2017realizing,Sergeeva2025coherent,Deng2025enhancement}.
+The anti-bonding and bonding characters of these supermodes are evident from their near- and far-field profiles.
+Figures~\ref{F3}(b,c) show the $A_1$ (anti-bonding) supermode, while Figs.~\ref{F3}(e,f) show the $B_1$ (bonding) supermode.
+The in-plane electric-field ($E_z$) distributions reveal that $A_1$ exhibits nodes between adjacent spheres, consistent with in-phase oscillation of the fields [Fig.~\ref{F3}(b)].
+In contrast, $B_1$ displays pronounced hotspots within the interparticle gaps (e.g., between the 13th and 18th spheres in Fig.~\ref{F3}(f)), corresponding to out-of-phase oscillations in neighboring spheres [Fig.~\ref{F3}(e)].
+These enhanced local fields enable strong coupling to emitters or detectors oriented along the $z$ direction.
+Such collective modes therefore provide a platform for mediating optical interactions between integrated transmitters and receivers and may enable photonic networks for emulating interacting physical systems~\cite{Nielsen2010quantum,Berloff2017realizing,Sergeeva2025coherent,Deng2025enhancement}.

-A further distinction arises from the orientation of the magnetic moments.
-In $A_1$, the moments are aligned, leading to repulsive interactions; in $B_1$, they are anti-aligned, resulting in attractive coupling.
-Put differently, bonding supermodes extend their fields into the environment, whereas anti-bonding modes confine them within the unit cells.
-This difference explains the greater robustness of anti-bonding modes to perturbations introduced by a quartz substrate, as discussed in the next section.
+A further distinction arises from the magnetic-field distributions $H_x$ in Figs.~\ref{F3}(b,e), which are proportional to the MD moments induced in the spheres~\cite{Hoang2022high}.
+For $A_1$, the magnetic moments are aligned, whereas in $B_1$ they are anti-aligned.
+As a result, $B_1$ extends its fields further into the surrounding environment, while $A_1$ confines its fields more tightly within the unit cells.
+This difference in field localization explains the greater robustness of the anti-bonding supermode to perturbations introduced by a quartz substrate, as discussed in Sec.~\ref{SecIII}.